Proof Ben Affleck's Courtside Night Out With Son Samuel Was a Slam Dunk - E! Online

 Ben Affleck and son Samuel seemed to have a ball during their recent outing.

-Earlier this month, Jennifer Lopez, who wed Ben over the summer, reflected on the Argo director's relationship with his ex, saying in a December cover story for Vogue that the Alias alum is "an amazing co-parent" and noting how she and Ben "work really together."
+Earlier this month, Jennifer Lopez, who wed Ben over the summer, reflected on the Argo director's relationship with his ex, saying in a December cover story for Vogue that the Alias alum is "an amazing co-parent" and that she and Ben "work really well together."

-Since Ben and Lopez's wedding—tying the knot two decades after they were first engaged during the early aughts—the pair have blended their family, with Ben becoming stepdad to the "On the Floor" singer's 14-year-old twins, Max and Emme.
+Since Ben and J.Lo's wedding—tying the knot two decades after they were first engaged during the early aughts—the pair have blended their family, with the actor becoming stepdad to the singer's 14-year-old twins, Max and Emme.

-And as J.Lo noted, they're still navigating how to best combine their households.
+And as she noted, they're still navigating how to best combine their households.

 "The transition is a process that needs to be handled with so much care," the Hustlers actress, 53, told the magazine.
 "They have so many feelings.
 They're teens.
 But it's going really well so far.
 What I hope to cultivate with our family is that his kids have a new ally in me and my kids have a new ally in him, someone who really loves and cares about them but can have a different perspective and help me see things that I can't see with my kids because I'm so emotionally tied up."